 - 3. If you wish to identify this drive as a new drive, specify a name for the drive and select a motor. - At Drive Name: enter a name for the drive.
-The drive name must adhere to the following criteria: - Drive name is limited to 31 characters - First character must be an alpha or underscore - The remaining characters can be alphanumeric or underscores - The strings are not case sensitive, therefore drive1 is the same as Drive1 or DRIVE1 - Drive names must be unique. - At Motor Model: select a motor from the dropdown list. - 4.
+The drive name must adhere to the following criteria: - Drive name is limited to 31 characters - First character must be an alpha or underscore - The remaining characters can be alphanumeric or underscores - The strings are not case sensitive, therefore drive1 is the same as Drive1 or DRIVE1 - Drive names must be unique. - At Motor Model: select a motor from the dropdown list.
+Motor models are filtered based on the drive model being an MMC Digital Smart Drive or an S200 Drive. - 4.
 Select Initialize and Insert to initialize the drive and add it to the drive list.
-Select Cancel or to close the dialog without initializing the drive.
+Select Cancel or L to close the dialog without initializing the drive.
 Select Help to display information related to initializing drives.